death/Parmenides/README.md

 # PARMENIDES: A Class-Based Frame System

-Version 1.5 (with changes; see read on)
+Version 1.5 (with changes; see commit history)

 Original authors: Peter Shell, Jaime Carbonell

 Copyright (C) 1990  Carnegie Mellon University

+# To Do

-**Note**: this project is being resurrected by members of the Lisp community.
+**Note**: This project is being resurrected by members of the Lisp community.
 Changes are made to it that may be backwards incompatible.
 At some point a decision may be made to call this Version 2.0.

-# To-fix notes
-* set-class&instances-facet uses eval, should change to funcall
+- set-class&instances-facet uses eval, should change to funcall

-* need to create a package for testing
+- more extensive testing

+- eliminate side effects in macros

+- split frame definition code so that the right forms evaluate at the right times, and only at those times

+- make sure tests are independent of one another and can be run more than just once

+- document new multi-language support interface

+- fix formatting in this document

+- add benchmark code instead of the timing section in this document

+- add some examples

+- stuff in Future Enhancements section

 # Introduction